Growing garlic is easy, but many people wonder when to harvest and how to store garlic. I share my tips in this article.

 How to Cure Garlic

 There have been years that we harvested garlic and had to dry it on metal racks in the basement to keep it out of the rain.
+(Not ideal, this garlic does not store as long.)
 We set a fan on low to keep the air circulating.

 Air conditioning will make the air cooler than the ideal curing temperature, but this is preferable to rotting from too much moisture.
 Moisture is not your friend when curing or storing garlic.